 - Daniel Sean Kelly (b.1989, Leicester) is an artist and co-director of Two Queens artist led gallery and studios.
 Working largely in painting, printmaking and ceramics, his work seeks to create a speculative space for the imagining of other realities – a science fictional universe comprised only of objects existing in the world up to this point.

 - David Lisser (b.
 Wolverhampton 1987) is an artist based in Newcastle who investigates our relationship with food and emerging technologies, playfully creating artefacts excavated from an imagined past, documentation of protests that haven’t yet materialised, and mechanisms for producing novelty meats.

 - Jillian Mayer (b.
 1986) is an artist and filmmaker living in Miami, Florida.
 Through video, sculptures, online experiences, photography, performances and installations, she explores how technology affects our lives, bodies and identities.
 Mayer investigates the points of tension between our online and physical worlds and makes work that attempts to inhabit the increasingly porous boundary between the two.

 Related Cambridge University Science Festival events which can booked for free on EventBrite:

 - 13th March, 3.30pm Curator Tour, Alison Richard Building

 - 14th March, 6.00-8.00pm 'Rise of the Machines' Short documentary films on AI produced by Dr. Beth Singler, Alison Richards Building.

-Supported by ART at ARB, CRASSH, Arts Council England Lottery Fund, Cambridge BID
+This workshop is supported by the Hauser-Raspe Workshop Series at the Centre for the Study of Existential Risk, ART at ARB, CRASSH, Arts Council England Lottery Fund, and Cambridge BID.